Fungal and Bacterial Keratitis

-Fungal Keratitis, sometimes referred to as keratomycosis, is an eye infection caused by fungus that results in an inflammation of the eye's cornea, the thin, clear covering at the front of the eye.
-Any one exhibiting symptoms of fungal keratitis should seek the attention of an eye care professional immediately.
+Fungal Keratitis, sometimes referred to as keratomycosis, is an eye infection caused by fungus that results in an inflammation of the eye's cornea, - the thin, clear covering at the front of the eye.

 What Are Symptoms of Fungal Keratitis?